The hard part about moving on...(spoilter, basically everything).

-I can also try planning or failure.
+I can also try planning for failure.
 I've found before when I've tried this, it has worked pretty well.
-The ideal is simple, you image that something you where going to do failed (for example, my motorbike brakes down).
+The ideal is simple, you imagine that something you where going to do failed (for example, my motorbike brakes down).
 You then think through the possible action and preferred order.
 These are the very same things you might come up with if it happened in the moment, so in a sense you're practising just in case.
-I've found this element of practising can reduce anxiety about decision making, and also lead to better action if something does go wrong because you already thought about the answers clear headed.
+I've found this element of practising can reduce anxiety about decision making, and also lead to better actions if something does go wrong because you already thought about the answers clear headed.

 Why is it hard to move on?
 Fomo I suppose.
 Fear of missing out.
 Whatever your reasons for leaving, you might have pang’s of regret about the future.
 Glimmers of hope.
 Or you might worry about missing out on the good times.
 It’s tough knowing that you might no longer see some people.
 But unfortunately, the people who really matter are the ones who will try and stay in touch, and you make new friends and new routines, just like the last time that you made a big change.

 As I say with design.
 You gotta trust the process.